 Five water supply options were analyzed in the EIR, along with associated impacts, and possible mitigations.
 Impacts to riparian vegetation, riparian wildlife, special-status wildlife, fisheries, and aesthetics without full mitigation measures were projected to be "significant adverse impacts" that could be reduced to "potentially significant" or "less than significant" adverse impacts with mitigation.
 To accomplish this, several programs enacted by the District in the 1980s to offset the impacts of Cal-Am pumping along the river were combined into a single, comprehensive program.
 The District's Board adopted a Mitigation Program and authorized staff to carry out that program for five years, until June 30, 1996, and to report the results of the Mitigation Program to the Board.
 Following public hearings in May 1996, the District Board authorized continuation of the Five-Year Mitigation Program through 2001.
-Since 2001, the District's annual budget approval process.
+Since 2001, the District Board has voted to continue the Comprehensive Mitigation Program as part of the District's annual budget approval process.